 RTA supports the implementation of a vehicle-registration based “access user fee” as a simple, fair, and resilient method of replacing the motor fuels tax to modernize transportation funding.

-RTA will support any modernized funding approach that is effective, resilient, and politically acceptable.
+An access user fee is just one idea to modernize our state’s transportation funding model, and RTA will support any modernized funding approach that is effective, resilient, and politically acceptable.

 Background.
 As the overall fleet of registered motor vehicles become increasingly more fuel efficient, with some vehicles now powered partially or completely by electricity, there are naturally increasing concerns about the continued viability of the motor fuels tax as a primary funding source for highway transportation.

-A number of possible approaches to deal with this situation have been proposed across the nation, and NCDOT has launched a “FIRST” Commission to specifically focus on the issue of new, sustainable highway funding sources at the state level.
+A number of possible approaches to deal with this situation have been proposed across the nation, and NCDOT launched a “FIRST” Commission to specifically focus on the issue of new, sustainable highway funding sources at the state level.
 RTA supports the efforts of the FIRST commission, as well as the North Carolina Chamber’s Destination 2030 initiative, to identify possible solutions that will modernize and stabilize highway funding.

 RTA position.
 The regional business community is open to a variety of potential solutions.
 To move the conversation forward, RTA has offered comments in support of a vehicle registration-based “access user fee” approach, whereby users would pay a fee to access the state’s road network.
 Of course, we already do this today through our annual vehicle registration and drivers license fees.